kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 ~~*Up & Going* is an introduction to several basic concepts of programming -- of course we lean toward JavaScript (often abbreviated JS) specifically -- and how to approach and understand the rest of the titles in this series.
 Especially if you're just getting into programming and/or JavaScript, this book will briefly explore what you need to get *up and going*.~~

-*Giriş* programlamanın temel kavramlarına bir giriş yapmaktadır -- bunu yaparken Javascript programlama dilini (sıklıkla JS olarak kısaltılmaktadır) özellikle ağırlıklı olarak kullanacağız -- aynı zamanda sonraki bölüm ve seriler hakkında bilgi ve oryantasyon sağlamaktadır. Özellikle de eğer programlamaya ve/veya JavaScript diline yeni iseniz bu kitap bu alana *Giriş*  yapabilmeniz için size gerekenleri özetleyecektir.
+*Giriş ve İlerleme* programlamanın temel kavramlarına bir giriş yapmaktadır -- bunu yaparken Javascript programlama dilini (sıklıkla JS olarak kısaltılmaktadır) özellikle ağırlıklı olarak kullanacağız -- aynı zamanda sonraki bölüm ve seriler hakkında bilgi ve oryantasyon sağlamaktadır. Özellikle de eğer programlamaya ve/veya JavaScript diline yeni iseniz bu kitap bu alana *Giriş ve İlerleme*  yapabilmeniz için size gerekenleri özetleyecektir.

 ~~This book starts off explaining the basic principles of programming at a very high level.
 It's mostly intended if you are starting *YDKJS* with little to no prior programming experience, and are looking to these books to help get you started along a path to understanding programming through the lens of JavaScript.~~